Power of attorney made durable is useful to your family

 But what if you could not sign your name?

-The signing of a durable power of attorney is typically done as part of the estate planning process.
-Usually on the same day your sign a new will or MA living trust.
+You sign a durable power of attorney document as part of estate planning.
+Usually, at the same time y0u sign a new will or MA living trust.

-It's called 'durable' because this type of power of attorney is still valid and you can use it even if you become incapacitated by mental condition.
+It's called 'durable' because this type of power of attorney continues to be legally valid even if you become incapacitated by a physical or mental condition.

 Hard to believe - but true!

-We deal with this 'staleness' issue by reminding clients on a regular basis of this problem.
-And then, we will create a newer durable power of attorney to fight back against this policy of banks and other financial institutions.
+And then, we will create a newer durable power of attorney to counter this policy of banks and other financial institutions.

-By the way, there is no commonly accepted period of time after which the MA durable power of attorney will be considered too old to be accepted.
+Again, there's no commonly accepted period, after which the MA durable power of attorney will be considered too old to be taken.

 It depends on the particular financial institution and unpublished 'policy.'

 Instead, a financial institution may more readily accept a Massachusetts revocable living trust since the trust approach has been around since about 1300.
 The trust's acceptance continues for more years than a durable power of attorney.